The Yummy Life

 Asian Quinoa Salad-In-A-Jar

-• Soy sauce, ginger, and PB2 (powdered peanut butter) or regular peanut butter are added to the dressing and mixed with the quinoa.
+• Soy sauce (or gluten-free Tamari), ginger, and PB2 (powdered peanut butter) or regular peanut butter are added to the dressing and mixed with the quinoa.

 • Salad layers on top of the quinoa include snow peas (cut into 1" pieces) or fresh/frozen peas, shredded carrots and peanuts.